-The E-book or ePub version of the printed full colour A4 portrait format with 164 pages plus cover, includes many small video files and sound files to enhance the viewer’s experience.
+The e-book or ePub version of the printed full colour A4 portrait format with 164 pages plus cover, includes many small video files and sound files to enhance the viewer’s experience.
 We have included a number of animations to pages and images to take advantage of the ePub format.
-The publication was created in Adobe InDesign and exported in an ePub file.

 The book Magic Happens describes an extraordinary journey by Canberra artist Nancy Tingey over 20 years in which a recreational art class developed into a specialist program which enabled people with Parkinson’s to produce art works of startling originality and emotional intensity.